pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 2. `pachctl version` returns *both* pachctl and pachd versions.
 3. `pachctl enterprise get-state` returns: `Pachyderm Enterprise token state: ACTIVE` (If it doesn't, [Register Pachyderm](http://docs.pachyderm.com/en/latest/enterprise/deployment.html#activate-via-the-dashboard))

-## Step 2 - Lets start with checking in our data
+## Step 2 - Checking in our data
-Just like every other data science project, we begin with getting the data.
+Just like every other data science project, we begin by getting the data.
 In a blank directory on your local machine run:

 `➜ curl -O https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz`